 These webpages are intended to give you general information regarding the ways in which we ensure we support all of our pupils with SEND, in order that they can realise their potential.
 It may not list every skill, resource and technique we use to achieve this as these are continually developed and we try to modify our provision to meet the needs of individual pupils.

 Children with SEND at Sacred Heart High School make outstanding progress.
-Other useful documents such as our SEN and Disability policy are also available on the school website by clicking here.
+Other useful documents such as our SEN and Disability policy are also available on the school website.